Coffee:

 will impart a flat taste to the coffee.

-- Use a tablespoon of ground coffee per cup.
-(6 ozs. of H2O) A heaping
+- Use a tablespoon of ground coffee per cup (6 oz of H2O).
+A heaping

 tablespoon of beans will yield a rounded tablespoon of ground coffee.